Last modified: July 15, 2020.

 - Google Analytics (https://www.google.com/analytics/terms/): Compiles visitor statistics on the website.
 You can opt out of Google Analytics using a browser extension.

-- Google G Suite (https://policies.google.com/privacy): Provides e-mail service for the @aseprite.org domain and data storage.
+- Google G Suite (https://policies.google.com/privacy): Provides e-mail service and data storage for aseprite.org and igarastudio.com domains.

 - Google Cloud Compute Engine (https://policies.google.com/privacy): Provides hosting for the website.

 - Google Cloud Storage (https://policies.google.com/privacy): Stores data backups.

 - Elastic Email (https://elasticemail.com/resources/usage-policies/privacy-policy/): Provides a bulk e-mail service to send e-mails from the forum about posts, notifications, account registration information, community summaries, etc.